while1618/endeavouros-setup/README.md

 # Arcolinux Setup

 ## About
-This is a script to automatically setup my environment in Arcolinux.
+This is a script to automatically setup my environment in arcolinux.
-Script will work with any desktop environment but currently have additional configs only for bspwm.
+The script will work with any desktop environment but currently have additional configs only for bspwm.

 __Run it with care, I'm not responsible for any damage you deal with it.__